afriedm49/Engineering4_Notebook/README.md

 ### Reflection

-This part...
+This part was  fairly difficult at first.
+I had trouble with removing some of the extruded cuts, but it wasn't too complicated.
+Overall, not an especially challenging process.

 ## Onshape_Collaboration_Part_2

 ### Assignment Description

 For this assignment, I designed the "prop" as student B. The prop is a circular disk that spins off of the top of the spinner when winded up by the key.
-The key was designed by my [partner](eliaszell).
+The key was designed by my [partner](https://github.com/ezell38/Engineering_4_Notebook#Key_and_Prop) Elias Zell.

 ### Part Link